Fixed Effects Binary Choice Models: Estimation and Inference with Long Panels: Simulation Experiments

 \section{Simulation Experiments}

-We analyze the finite sample behavior of different uncorrected and bias-corrected fixed effects estimators for binary choice models.
-The quantities of interest are the structural parameters and average partial effects.
-Beside the different nonlinear estimators introduced in this article, we additionally consider the linear fixed effects estimator as an alternative to obtain estimates of the average partial effects.
-We restrict ourselves to the analysis of dynamic models, because the statistical properties with respect to the exogenous regressor are similar in static and dynamic designs (see \textcite{fw2016}).
+In this section, we extend the analysis of \textcite{fw2016} by two aspects.
+First, we compare the various analytical and split-panel jackknife bias corrections discussed earlier in this article with respect to their finite sample properties in balanced panels.
+Second, we analyse whether the improved inference of bias corrections, which is well studied in balanced panels, also shows up in unbalanced panels.
+For brevity, we restrict ourselves to the analysis of dynamic designs, because \textcite{fw2016} have already shown that the results with respect to exogenous regressors are very similar for static and dynamic designs in balanced panels.

-Next, we describe all estimators analyzed in this simulation study.
-Beside the uncorrected probit estimator (\textit{MLE}), we consider four different analytical bias corrections for the structural parameters.
-Two of them correct the estimator itself, whereas the others are obtained by minimizing modified score equations. \textit{ABC1} is the analytical bias correction analyzed by \textcites{fw2016}{fw2018a}. \textit{ABC2} is essentially \textit{ABC1}, but additionally iterated until convergence. \textcite{ah2007} refer to this approach as infinitely repeated analytical bias correction. \textit{ABC3} and \textit{ABC4} are the score-corrected estimators.
-They only differ in that \textit{ABC4} updates the bias terms in each iteration of the nonlinear solver, whereas \textit{ABC3} treats them as fixed.
-The analytical bias-corrected estimators of the average partial effects are labeled analogously.
-Further, we consider two split-panel jackknife bias-corrected estimators that differ in their splitting strategy. \textit{SPJ1} and \textit{SPJ2} refer to the strategies used in (\ref{eq:spj1bc}) and (\ref{eq:spj2bc}), respectively.
-Finally, we analyze an alternative estimator for the average partial effects based on an analytical bias-corrected estimator for dynamic linear fixed effects models initially proposed by \textcite{n1981} \parencites[see among others][]{hk2002}{hm2006}{fw2018a}{ccf2019}.
-We denote this alternative estimator as \textit{LPM}.
+Besides the asymptotically biased maximum likelihood estimator (\textit{MLE}), we consider four different analytical bias corrections for the structural parameters.
+Two of them are applied at the level of the estimator, whereas the others are the solution of modified score equations. \textit{ABC1} is the analytical bias correction analysed in \textcite{fw2016}. \textit{ABC2} is essentially \textit{ABC1}, but additionally iterated until convergence. \textit{ABC3} and \textit{ABC4} are estimators at the level of the score, whereas the latter recomputes the asymptotic bias in each iteration of the non-linear solver.
+The analytical bias-corrected estimators of the average partial effects are labelled analogously.
+Further we analyse the two different splitting strategies (\textit{SPJ1--2}) for the split-panel jackknife bias correction and an alternative estimator for the average partial effects (\textit{LPM}) based on the bias-corrected ordinary least squares estimator proposed by \textcite{hk2002} and the truncated spectral density estimator of \textcite{hk2007}.\footnote{\textcite{hm2006} show that the bias correction of \textcite{hk2002} can be applied to dynamic linear models with individual and time specific effects.}